stablecarbon/fiatgateway_ethcontracts/README.md

 Run `sol-merger ./contracts/[CONTRACT].sol "./flatten/*.sol"` to flatten any contract into the flatten/ directory named [CONTRACT]\_merged.sol

+To verify contracts created by the Factories, you will need to retrieve the ABI-ecoded constructor arguments that were passed during creation.
+This is a useful online [ABI encoding service](https://abi.hashex.org/)

 ## Connecting to an Ethereum node
 truffle-config currently connects to Ethereum via an [Infura account](https://infura.io/) using the account [mnemonic](https://en.bitcoin.it/wiki/Seed_phrase) stored in a .env